rtCamp/Frappe-Manager/docs/commands/update.md

 Change a bench's settings and runtime.

-Not `bench update`: app code ships with fm deploy or fm switch.
+Not `bench update`: app code ships with fm bake then fm switch.
 The bench must be running, and the mount-only options need an editable workspace, so demote an image bench with --runtime mount first.

 **Usage**: